 Simulation data exist in trajectories in the form of time series of atom positions and sometimes velocities.
-Trajectories come in a plethora of different and idiosyncratic file formats. $MDAnalysis^{17,18}$ is a widely used open source library to analyze trajectory files with an object oriented interface.
+Trajectories come in a plethora of different and idiosyncratic file formats.
+MDAnalysis^{17,18} is a widely used open source library to analyze trajectory files with an object oriented interface.
 The library is written in Python, with time critical code in C/C++/Cython.
-MDAnalysis supports most file formats of simulation packages including $CHARMM^{56}$ , $Gromacs^{57}$ , $Amber^{58}$ , and $NAMD^{59}$ and the Protein Data Bank $^{60}$ format.
-At its core, it reads trajectory data in different formats and makes them available through a uniform API; specifically, coordinates are represented as standard NumPy arrays $^{61}$ .
+MDAnalysis supports most file formats of simulation packages including CHARMM55, Gromacs56, Amber57, and NAMD58 and the Protein Data Bank59 format.
+At its core, it reads trajectory data in different formats and makes them available through a uniform API; specifically, coordinates are represented as standard NumPy arrays60.

 FIGURE 1 Flow chart of the MPI-parallelized RMSD algorithm, Algorithm 1. (a) Each MPI process performs the same steps but reads trajectory frames from different blocks of the trajectory.
 The color scheme and labels in italics correspond to the colors and labels for measured timing quantities in the following graphs (e.g., Figs. 2c and 2d).
-The names of the corresponding timing quantities from Table 3 are listed next to each step. (b) Steps that access the shared Lustre file system with read I/O are included in the black bars; steps that communicate via the shared InfiniBand network are included in the gray "network traffic" bars.
-The Lustre file system is accessed through the network and hence all I/O steps also use the network (gray "Lustre network traffic" bars).
-Processes only communicate over the network (gray "process network traffic" bar) when results are communicated back to process rank 0 in the Communication step.
+The names of the corresponding timing quantities from Table 3 are listed next to each step. (b) Steps that access the shared Lustre file system with read I/O are included in the black bars; steps that communicate via the shared InfiniBand network are included in the gray bars.
+The Lustre file system is accessed through the network and hence all I/O steps also use the network.

-As a test case that is representative of a common task in the analysis of biomolecular simulation trajectories we calculated the time series of the minimal structural root mean square distance (RMSD) after rigid body superposition .
+As a test case that is representative of a common task in the analysis of biomolecular simulation trajectories we calculated the time series of the minimal structural root mean square distance (RMSD) after rigid body superposition^{7,27}.
 The RMSD is used to show the rigidity of protein domains and more generally characterizes structural changes.
-It is calculated as a function of time t as where $\mathbf{x}i(t)$ is the position of atom i at time t, $\mathbf{x}i^{\text{ref}}$ is its position in a reference structure and the distance between these two is minimized by finding the optimum $3 \times 3$ rotation matrix R and translation vector $\mathbf{t}$ .
-The optimum rigid body superposition was calculated with the QCPROT algorithm $^{27,62}$ (implemented in Cython and available through the MDAnalysis.rms module $^{18}$ ).
+It is calculated as a function of time t as where $\mathbf{x}i(t)$ is the position of atom i at time t, \mathbf{x}i^{ref} is its position in a reference structure and the distance between these two is minimized by finding the optimum 3×3 rotation matrix R and translation vector t.
+The optimum rigid body superposition was calculated with the QCPROT algorithm^{26,61} (implemented in Cython and available through the MDAnalysis.analysis.rms module18).

-$$\mathsf{RMSD}(t) = \min{\mathsf{R}, \mathbf{t}} \sqrt{\frac{1}{N} \sum{i=1}^{N} \left[ (\mathsf{R} \cdot \mathbf{x}i(t) + \mathbf{t}) - \mathbf{x}i^{\mathsf{ref}} \right]^2} \tag{1}$$
+$$\mathsf{RMSD}(t) = \min{\mathsf{R}, \mathbf{t}} \sqrt{\frac{1}{N} \sum{i=1}^{N} \left[(\mathsf{R} \cdot \mathbf{x}{i}(t) + \mathbf{t}) - \mathbf{x}{i}^{\mathsf{ref}} \right]^{2}}$$ (1)

-The RMSD trajectory analysis was parallelized with a simple split-apply-combine approach as outlined in the flow chart in Figure 1, with further details available in Algorithm 1.
-Each MPI process loads the core MDAnalysis data structure (called the Universe), which includes loading a shared "topology" file with the simulation system information and opening the shared trajectory file.
-Each process operates on a different block of frames (split) and iterates through them by reading the coordinates of a single frame into memory and performing the RMSD computation with them (apply).
-Once all frames in the block are processed, the trajectory file is closed and results are communicated to MPI rank 0 using MPI\Gather() (combine).
+The RMSD trajectory analysis was parallelized as outlined in the flow chart in Figure 1, with further details available in Algorithm 1.
+Each MPI process loads the core MDAnalysis structure (called the Universe), which includes loading a shared "topology" file with the simulation system information and opening the shared trajectory file.
+Each process operates on a different block of frames and iterates through them by reading the coordinates of a single frame into memory and performing the RMSD computation with them.
+Once all frames in the block are processed, the trajectory file is closed and results are communicated to MPI rank 0 using MPI_Gather().

-The RMSD was determined for a subset of protein atoms, the N = 146 $C{\alpha}$ atoms in the so-called "core" domain of our test system, the protein adenylate kinase (see section 4.3 for further details).
-The time complexity for the RMSD Algorithm 1 is $\mathcal{O}(T \times N^2)$ where T is the number of frames in the trajectory and N the number of particles included in the RMSD calculation .
+The RMSD was determined for a subset of protein atoms, the N = 214 C{α} atoms of our test system (see section 4.3 for details).
+The time complexity for the RMSD Algorithm 1 is $\mathcal{O}(T \times N^2)^{26}$ where T is the number of frames in the trajectory and N the number of particles included in the RMSD calculation.

-'''

 Algorithm 1 MPI-parallel Multi-frame RMSD Algorithm

-'''